About us

 Why is our work so important?

-A sustained effort by society itself is required in order for ordinary people to ensure that their own leaders make the right decisions.
-For this to happen, access to accurate information is essential.
-Without it, we will never benefit from a clear analysis of world events and a true understanding of the nature of politics, economics, and media.
-As has been said so often: the first victim in any war is the truth.
-This makes the most important ‘weapon’ for peace builders the truth itself.
+A sustained effort is required by society itself to ensure their own leaders make the right decisions.
+For this to happen, sufficient access and exposure to accurate information is essential.
+Without it, we will never benefit from a clear analysis of world events and a true understanding of the nature of politics, economics, media, and culture.

-Vital to any search for truth and an understanding of the complexity of perspectives that represent our attempts in this direction, is the active engagement of all citizens in a dialogue across all sections of society: rich and poor, old and young, native and newcomer.
-The Hague Peace projects is a concerted effort to encourage dialogue and provide a platform for the human relations and rights that grow from it.
-It is our hope that through the earnest efforts of a well-informed and inclusive civil society, that real non-violent, political, social, and environmental transformation can be achieved.
+Vital to any good decision and an understanding of the complexity of perspectives, is an active and informed engagement of all citizens in a dialogue across all sections of society: rich and poor, old and young, native and newcomer.
+The Hague Peace projects is a concerted effort to encourage, engage in, and share this dialogue such that a well-informed and inclusive civil society may grow and learn to properly advance towards peace.

 Support Dialogue - Support Humanity